Changing to F-1 Status

 If you are in a B status (B-1 or B-2), explain when and why you decided to study after your arrival in the U.S. Write a detailed, step-by-step description of the circumstances that led to your decision to attend school here.
 Attach any evidence to prove what happened.
 (Changes of status to F-2 may skip this question.)

-When deciding which option is best for you, you should consider various factors: application processing times, the expiration date or conditions of your current status, your travel plans, and the start date of your program of study.
-Please read the following thoroughly to make the best decision for your own situation.
+When deciding the option for you, consider several factors such as application processing times, the expiration date or conditions of your current status, your travel plans, and the start date of your program of study.

-The issuance of a Form I-20 does not guarantee approval of your change of status application.
+The issuance of a Change of Status Form I-20 does not guarantee approval of the change of status application.

-If you are applying for a change of status to F-1, while your application is being adjudicated, if your current nonimmigrant status allows enrollment, you should enroll in a full-time course load.
+If your application for a Change of Status is pending with USCIS for and your current nonimmigrant status allows enrollment, you should enroll in a full-time course load.

 Do not begin employment, if permitted under the new status, until the Change of Status is approved.

-If the I-20 program start date (in the third box on the I-20 labeled “Program of Study”) arrives before your change of status is approved, your Designated School Official (DSO) must update the start date to a later date or a future semester (depending on whether you are permitted by your current nonimmigrant status to study) in order to avoid auto-cancellation of your SEVIS record by the system.
+If the I-20 program start date (in the third box on the I-20 labeled “Program of Study”) arrives before your change of status is approved, your Designated School Official (DSO) must update the start date to a later date or a future semester (depending on whether you are permitted by your current nonimmigrant status to study to avoid auto-cancellation of your SEVIS record.

-USCIS always uses the U.S. address listed on the Form I-539 as an applicant’s mailing address, so the address you enter will be the address where your Receipt and other communications from USCIS will be mailed.
+USCIS uses the U.S. address listed on the Form I-539 as the applicant’s mailing address, so the address you enter will be the address where your Receipt and other communications from USCIS will be mailed.
+If you change your address, the postal service will not necessarily forward mail sent to you by USCIS.
+Any changes to your address should be promptly reported to ISSS and USCIS within 10 days of that change.

-It is the student's responsibility to notify the ISSS office about the status of his/her Change of Status application before the first class day and immediately upon notification from USCIS, whether the application has been approved or denied.
+It is the student's responsibility to notify the ISSS office about the status of their Change of Status application before the start of their program at Stevens and immediately upon notification from USCIS.